-The Board recognises that the Company has certain responsibility to its shareholders, stakeholders and wider society.
-While as an externally managed investment firm the Company itself does not have employees or offices, the Board endorses the Manager's policy to invest the Company's funds in a socially responsible manner.
-Environmental, social and governance factors are an integral part of the investment process.
-In addition, the Manager does not invest in companies that it deems to be harmful to society or the environment; this includes companies involved in tobacco, fossil fuels, gambling, adult entertainment, weapons manufacturing and alcohol.
-The Board monitors investment activity to ensure they are compatible with the policy and receives periodic updates from the Manager on its initiatives and performance against its ESG goals.
+The Board recognises that the Company has certain responsibilities to its shareholders, stakeholders and wider society.
+While the Company itself does not have employees or offices, the Board endorses the Manager's policy to invest the Company's funds in a socially responsible manner.
+ESG factors are an integral part of the investment process.
+In addition, the Manager does not invest in companies it deems to be harmful to society or the environment; this includes companies involved in tobacco, fossil fuels, gambling, adult entertainment, weapons manufacturing, alcohol and high interest rate lending.
+Similarly, they do not invest in companies that conduct animal testing, unless it is required by law for healthcare purposes.

+The Board monitors investment activity to ensure that it is compatible with the policy and receives periodic updates from the Manager on its initiatives and performance against its ESG goals.